 EURIBOR.
 On 10 May 2017, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 170 million with plaintiffs to resolve a putative class action pending in the SDNY alleging manipulation of EURIBOR (Sullivan v.
 Barclays PLC).
-The agreement was submitted to the court for preliminary approval on 12 June 2017.
-The court granted preliminary approval on 7 July 2017.
-Plaintiffs filed their motion for final approval of the settlement on 23 March 2018, and a final approval hearing is scheduled on 18 May 2018.
-Under the terms of the settlement, Deutsche Bank has paid U.S.\$ 170 million, and is no longer reflecting that amount in its litigation provisions.
+The agreement was submitted to the court for approval, and the court granted final approval of the settlement on 18 May 2018.
+Accordingly, the action is not included in the total number of actions above.
+The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.

 GBP LIBOR.
 A putative class action alleging manipulation of the Pound Sterling (GBP) LIBOR remains pending in the SDNY.
 It is the subject of a fully briefed motion to dismiss.
-The court held argument on 4 August 2017.